ipduman/ipduman/README.md

 ### Hello everybody! 👋

 I am a AQA engineer and independently study theory and carry out practical assignments.
-I have little experience working in a startup as a tester.
+I have experience working as a tester in a startup and worked as an automated tester in a product company.